jpswade/jpswade.github.io/_posts/2007-11-16-how-to-search-by-nearest-uk-postcode-in-php.md

 > }

-So, that&#8217;s the hard parts done (database and maths), next is simply a case of using this information to &#8220;find the closest&#8221; from the postcode we input to an array of postcodes we supply&#8230;
+So, that's the hard parts done (database and maths), next is simply a case of using this information to &#8220;find the closest&#8221; from the postcode we input to an array of postcodes we supply&#8230;

-To find the &#8220;closest&#8221; postcode, effectively what we&#8217;re trying to do is find the &#8220;shortest&#8221; distance between the postcodes, or, simply the smallest number in the results, assuming we put the results into an array with the key as the postcode and the distance as the value.
+To find the &#8220;closest&#8221; postcode, effectively what we're trying to do is find the &#8220;shortest&#8221; distance between the postcodes, or, simply the smallest number in the results, assuming we put the results into an array with the key as the postcode and the distance as the value.

 All we have to do is create a simple script that will find the smallest number in a given array, then return the appropriate key.
 Simple!